f5devcentral/ForcesFor/docs/class1/exercise1.rst

 |intro006|

-Within the "Pipelines" menu you have the ability to track the current process of the deployment as well verify whether the pipeline 'passed' or 'failed'.
+Within the "Pipelines" menu you can track the current process of the deployment as well verify whether the pipeline 'passed' or 'failed'.

 |intro007|

 .. |intro002| image:: ./images/gitlab_no1.png
    :width: 800px